UDXS/hh23-rhythm/arch.md

 The first complex is the CPU complex.
 It consists of a PicoRV32 core, and two/three Wishbone SPI interfaces.

-One/two SPI interface(s) communicate with the Infineon PSoC board(s), running a serial communication firmware that provides finger position data and, optionally, muscle contraction data (SPI0).
-A second SPI interface (SPI1) interacts with the SD card.
-This card contains three vital files: game software, image data, rhythm map data, and music data.
+One SPI interface (SPI0) interacts with the SD card.
+This card contains three vital files: game software, rhythm map data, and music data.
 In the future, this can be structured such that multiple levels can be selected loaded.
+The other SPI interface (SPI1) communicates with the Infineon PSoC board, running a serial communication firmware that provides finger position data and, optionally, muscle contraction data.

 Startup is a 2-stage process.
 At power-on, the FPGA is reset and the bitstream is loaded.
 This includes loading a small Boot ROM.
 This Boot ROM polls SPI1 until the SD card is detected successfully.
 It communicates with the card using 1nv1's ulibSD library and ELM-ChaN's FatFs library.
 This process will copy a 4 MB system image containing the game and Zephyr RTOS from the card to DRAM before closing the SD card interface and jumping to Zephyr's entrypoint.